shanekeenan/WSAA-coursework/README.md

-# Web services and applications (WSAA) coursework
+# Web services and applications (WSAA) project
-Assignments and lab python code for Web services and applications (WSAA) module with lecturer Andrew Beatty

-Semester 2, Higher Diploma in Science in Data Analytics at ATU, Galway, 2023/24.
+Code for Web services and applications (WSAA) project with lecturer Andrew Beatty Semester 2, Higher Diploma in Science in Data Analytics at ATU, Galway, 2023/24.
 Author: Shane Keenan

 ## About

-This repository contains two folders assignments and labs -
+This repository contains  -

-1. assignments - contains code for weekly assignments
-    - currentweather.py   (Week 2 - Topic02 Representing Data)
-    - assignment03-cso.py (Week 4 - Topic 04 Reading apis in the wild)
-    - assignment04-github.py    (Week 5 - Topic 05 Authentication)
-    -
-    -
-    -
-    -
-    -

-2. labs - contains code for the weekly labs

 ## Running the code